tmfarrell/tmfarrell.github.io/_posts/2018-01-14-generalizing_biology.md

 categories: writing
 ---

+### Specificity and Biology

 Generality has never been medicine or biology's forte.

-In these fields, the more specific, the better.
-Generally speaking.
+In the biological sciences, the more specific, the better.
+(Generally speaking.)

 Biologists have always been more concerned with naming new species, or finding new unique biological pathways or mechanism.
 You can see this in any cursory study of molecular biology.